wcm-io-devops/conga-aem-plugin/src/site/markdown/handlebars-helpers.md

 By using CONGA handlebars helper plugins it is possible to extend handlebars by registering custom expressions.
 Out of the box CONGA AEM plugin ships with a set of built-in custom expressions documented in this chapter.

 The basic handlebars expressions are documented in the [Handlebars quickstart][handlebars-quickstart].
-CONGA itself also ships with a set of [Custom Handlebars expressions][conga-handlebars-helper].
+CONGA itself also ships with a set of [Custom Handlebars expressions][conga-handlebars-helpers].

 ### oakPasswordHash